simonask/werk/README.md

 # Optional: Print message in the output after building dependencies and executing commands.
 post-message = "After command-name"

+# Optional: Disabling capturing stdout of the command, forwarding it to the terminal.
+capture = false

 # Define a build recipe.
 See pattern syntax below.